Skip to main content

 1. You must be able to read music notated using both treble and bass clefs.
 You will be asked to identify notes on those staves, and you will also be asked to take a short melody written in one clef, transpose it by an octave to two, and notate the result in a different clef.

-2. You will need to be able to recognise and notate root position major and minor triads with the following root notes: C, G, D, A, E, F, Bb, Eb, Ab (e.g. C major, C minor, G major, G minor etc.)
+2. You will need to be able to recognise and notate root position major and minor triads with the following root notes: C, G, D, A, E, F, Bb, Eb, Ab (e.g. C major, C minor, G major, G minor etc).

 3. You must be able to recognise the following intervals: major and minor 2nds, major and minor 3rds, perfect 4th, perfect 5th, major and minor 6ths, major and minor 7ths, octave.

 4. You must be able to identify crotchets, quavers, semiquavers, minims, semibreves, dotted crotchets and dotted quavers (aka quarter notes, eighth notes, sixteenth notes, half notes, whole notes, dotted quarters and dotted eighths).
-You have to understand how they relate to each other: how many quavers are there in a crotchet, for instance.
+You must understand how they relate to each other: how many quavers are there in a crotchet, for instance.

-5. You need to understand how time signatures work and be able to notate correctly in 2/4, 3/4, 4/4, 6/8 and 9/8
+5. You need to understand how time signatures work and be able to notate correctly in 2/4, 3/4, 4/4, 6/8 and 9/8.

 Interview